account

 how can you improve the chances that your supplier will say yes to lower costs through contract negotiation?

-not every contract negotiation is going to work. instead, you may need to be prepared to stay where you are or work through the consequences of a contract breach or rescission. before you start any negotiation, be sure that you understand what those consequences are—they can be severe in some situations. talk to a contract attorney to get a full review of your contract.
+not every contract negotiation is going to work. instead, you may need to be prepared to stay where you are or work through the consequences of a contract breach or rescission. before you start any negotiation, be sure that you understand what those consequences are—they can be severe in some situations. talk to a legal pro to get a full review of your contract.

 you can also use the following tips to help increase your chances of a successful negotiation.